cloudfoundry/staticfile-buildpack/CONTRIBUTING.md

 Please include integration tests (in `cf_spec/integration`) and corresponding fixtures (in `cf_spec/fixtures`) where necessary to cover any functionality that is introduced.

-**NOTE:** When submitting a pull request, *please make sure to target the `develop` branch*, so that your changes are up-to-date and easy to integrate with the most recent work on the buildpack.
+**NOTE:** When submitting a pull request, *please make sure to target the `master` branch*, so that your changes are up-to-date and easy to integrate with the most recent work on the buildpack.
 Thanks!